 A home equity sharing agreement works similarly to a traditional mortgage or a home equity loan, with a few key differences.
 Both options require you to offer up a slice of your home equity in exchange for a lump sum of money, but the way you qualify for your funds differs greatly.

-If you opt for traditional home equity financing, you’ll generally need good credit and income to qualify.
+If you opt for traditional home equity financing, you’ll need good credit and income to qualify.
 If you’re approved, you’ll generally need to make regular payments right from the start.
 After you’ve paid off the loan, you’ll own all of the equity in your home again.
-If you sell your home, you’ll get all of the proceeds.
+If you sell the property, you’ll get all of the proceeds.

 A shared equity agreement, on the other hand, doesn’t require any ongoing payments and is much easier for most people to qualify for.
 You’ll typically repay a home equity sharing agreement after 10–30 years with a single lump sum payment, or earlier if you choose.
 Many people choose to repay the shared equity agreement out of the proceeds from selling their home, or with a cash-out refinance loan or other traditional financing option.

 More and more people are choosing home equity sharing agreements because they have an edge over traditional financing options in many cases.
-Take a look and see whether you might be able to benefit from any of these advantages of shared equity agreements:
+However, it's always important to weigh the pros and cons to understand if it fits your needs well.

 Types of shared equity finance agreements